JSv4/OpenContracts/docs/architecture/components/Data-flow-diagram.md

-# Container Data Flow
+# Container Architecture & Data Flow

 You'll notice that we have a number of containers in our docker compose file (**Note** the local.yml is up-to-date.
 The production file needs some work to be production grade, and we may switch to [Tilt](https://tilt.dev/).).

 Here, you can see how these containers relate to some of the core data elements powering the application - such as parsing structural and layout annotations from PDFs (which powers the vector store) and generating vector embeddings.

 ## PNG Diagram